WDD 130: Web Fundamentals

 Overview

 Elements are positioned on a document using the normal flow by default.
-Sometimes, the layout calls for placing items by absolute or fixed positions on the document.
-This should be used sparingly and typically not for the entire document layout, only specific areas because of unintended outcomes.
+Sometimes, the layout calls for placing items by absolute or fixed positions.
+Because this can lead to unintended outcomes, using absolute or fixed positions should be done sparingly and only for specific areas and not the entire document.

 "The position CSS property sets how an element is positioned in a document.
 The top, right, bottom, and left properties determine the final location of positioned elements." - MDN